Magallanes Region: Demographics

-The most populated cities (2002 census) are Punta Arenas (116,005 inhabitants), Puerto Natales (16,978) Porvenir (4,734), Puerto Williams (1,952), and Cerro Sombrero (687).
+The most populated cities are Punta Arenas (132,363 inhabitants), Puerto Natales (24,152) Porvenir (6,809), Cabo de Hornos (1,750) and Primavera (431).

 Education

 University of Magellan (UMAG) is a university in the southern Chilean city of Punta Arenas.
 It is part of the Chilean Traditional Universities.
 The University of Magellan was established in 1981 during the economic reforms of Chile's military regime as the successor of Universidad Técnica del Estado's Punta Arenas section.
 Universidad Técnica del Estado had established the Punta Arenas section in 1961.
 The University of Magellan have campuses in Punta Arenas and Puerto Natales as well as a university centre in Puerto Williams.
 University of Magellan publishes the humanities and social sciences journal Magallania twice a year.